The perfect day trip from Amsterdam

 Look into the eyes of Haarlem’s former residents at the Frans Hals Museum

 Golden Age portrait painter Frans Hals is one of Haarlem’s most famous sons, and his legacy can be seen all over the city.
 Nowhere more so than at the Frans Hals museum, a large gallery dedicated to Golden Age art and Hals’ portraiture, and home to the largest collection of Frans Hals portraits in the world.
+It's just one more reason why Haarlem is one of the most attractive cities near Amsterdam.
 Frans Hals Museum, Groot Heiligland 62

 Hit the shops